JoranHonig/shard/readme.md

 # Shard

-Shard is a light mythril client that is amazingly awesome
+Shard is a light mythril client
 ## Configuration
 You can put a config file in ```$HOME/.config/shard.yaml``` containing your api key. shard.yaml contents: